Alberta's new premier has revealed her cabinet. Here's who is in charge of what

 Albertans have a clearer idea of who will run what government departments under Danielle Smith after the new premier revealed her cabinet on Friday.

-Several key ministers under the former premier Jason Kenney will keep their jobs, including Tyler Shandro as Minister of Justice, Jason Copping as Minister of Health and Adriana LaGrange as Minister of Education.
+Several key ministers of Jason Kenney's cabinet will keep their jobs, including Tyler Shandro as Minister of Justice, Jason Copping as Minister of Health and Adriana LaGrange as Minister of Education.

-As well, Demetrios Nicolaides will stay on as Minister of Advanced Education and Rick Wilson as Minister of Indigenous Relations.

-However, Jason Nixon lost his positions as finance minister and government house leader, being named instead the Minister of Seniors, Community and Social Services, a new portfolio that combines the previous departments of seniors and housing with social services.
+However, Jason Nixon lost his position of government house leader to Joseph Schow, MLA for Cardston-Siksika.
+Nixon was named the chair of a committee on economy and affordability.

-Jason Schow, MLA for Cardston-Siksika, will take over as government house leader.

-Smith named two deputy premiers: Kayce Madu, formerly the minister in charge of labour and immigration, and Nathan Neudorf, who Kenney had made a parliamentary secretary under environment and parks.
+Smith named two deputy premiers: Kaycee Madu, formerly the minister in charge of labour and immigration, and Nathan Neudorf, who Kenney had made a parliamentary secretary under environment and parks.

+Madu will also head a new portfolio called Skilled Trades and Professions.

 Of those who competed against Smith to be the United Conservative Party's new leader, Brian Jean was made Minister of Jobs, Economy and Northern Development; Rebecca Schulz was named Minister of Municipal Affairs; Todd Loewen was assigned the Forestry, Parks and Tourism file; and Rajan Sawhney was made Minister of Trade, Immigration and Multiculturalism.